 Words simply cannot express how much my wife Donna and I have cherished these 35 years serving with you.
 What an honor to have been given by you the “gift of leadership.”
 Compassion will always have been our life’s ministry, calling, mission and joy.
 As a family we feel we have been truly blessed.
 We have made this decision together after a great deal of prayer, soul searching and planning.
 We will be leaving with the same sense of God’s hand guiding our lives that we felt decades ago in coming to Compassion.

 I have not lost any of my passion, vision or drive for Compassion’s cause.
-I will, of course, continue my ministry to children – writing, speaking, advocating on their behalf.
+I will, of course, continue my – writing, speaking, advocating on their behalf.
 But it will be good to slow my pace, spend more time with family and put down the corporate leadership load.
 It feels right.

 Our Board has established a wonderful CEO Search Committee comprised of seven outstanding representatives from our board as well as our US and global executive staffs.
 They have also engaged The Dingman Company, Inc., an excellent search firm, to allow us to consider external as well as internal candidates for our future president.